web3-storage/docs/docs/concepts/decentralized-storage.md

 Lorem ipsum.

-- Provable storage (network of distributed providers who can take deal, has strong economic incentives.
+- Provable storage (network of distributed providers who can take a deal, has strong economic incentives.
 Verifying a (thing) in protoschool)
 - Interoperable
 - Tamper-proof (optional? better for content addressability?)
 - No lock-in